 Synopsis: Information on public and private disability paratransit services for the disabled and elderly, including adapting vehicles for passengers and drivers with disability.
 In North America, Paratransit is defined as special transportation services for people with disabilities.
 Public transport is funded via tax dollars - Private transportation is established and funded by private enterprise.

-Paratransit is recognized in North America as special transportation services for people with disabilities, often provided as a supplement to fixed-route bus and rail systems by public transit agencies.
+In North America, Paratransit is defined as special transportation services for people with disabilities, often provided as a supplement to fixed-route bus and rail systems by public transit agencies.
 Paratransit services may vary considerably on the degree of flexibility they provide their customers.
-At their simplest they may consist of a taxi or small bus that will run along a more or less defined route and then stop to pick up or discharge passengers on request.
+At their simplest, they may consist of a taxi or small bus that will run along a more or less defined route and then stop to pick up or discharge passengers on request.
 At the other end of the spectrum, fully demand responsive transport, the most flexible paratransit systems offer on-demand call-up door-to-door service from any origin to any destination in a service area.

 Access to both public and private transport is crucial to the ability of people with disability, and their families and carers, to participate fully in community life.
 Our paratransit section covers businesses and services offering transport for people with disabilities in specially adapted vehicles that can carry wheelchairs and other disability aids.
 Services providing group transport for disabled persons are also listed.

+Paratransit systems in many developing world cities are operated by individuals and small business.
+The fragmented, intensely competitive nature of the industry makes government regulation and control much harder than traditional public transport.
 Drivers of both public and private disability transport services are professional drivers who are trained to handle people with disabilities and their needs who use their service.
-The Standards provide transport operators and providers with certainty about their obligations under the countries relevant disability act such as the ADA and DDA.
+The Standards provide transport operators and providers with certainty about their obligations under the countries relevant disability act, such as the ADA and DDA.